Yi Zhou: Philanthropy

-Zhou has also actively participated to philanthropic works such as: UN World Climate Change in South Africa UNDP rio+!, for Unesco Marine heritage world and Rush Philanthropics auction in 2015, and most recently for Natalia Vodianova’s Naked Heart Foundation by participating with an artwork commissioned by Etam.
+Zhou has also actively participated in philanthropic works such as: UN World Climate Change in South Africa UNDP rio+!, Unesco Marine Heritage World and Rush Philanthropics auction in 2015, and most recently, Natalia Vodianova’s Naked Heart Foundation by participating with artwork commissioned by Etam.

-In 2022 in collaboration with the United Nations Zhou has launched a campaign to promote peace.
+In 2022, in collaboration with the United Nations, Zhou has launched a campaign to promote peace.

 Speaking engagements and collaborations

 Zhou has been selected by the Sundance Film Festival on three consecutive occasions.

-Zhou currently develops her own screenplays and produces her upcoming feature films between LA and China bridging the west and east culture in a dynamic dialogue by also giving public speeches at TEDx Paris Salon, Tedx 798 and LVMH labour day and Financial Times Luxury Talks.
+She has also given public speeches at TEDx Paris Salon, Tedx 798 and LVMH labour day and Financial Times Luxury Talks.